-If the communication is submitted by an organization, give the following information for the contact person authorized to represent the organization in connection with this communication:
+If the communication is submitted by an organization, provide the following information for the contact person authorized to represent the organization in connection with this communication:

 Name:

-Title/Position:
+Title/Position: Telephone: E-mail:

 II.
 Party concerned

-Name of the State Party concerned by the communication:
+Name of the Party concerned by the communication:

 III.
 Facts of the communication

 Detail the facts and circumstances of the alleged non-compliance.
 Include all matters of relevance to the assessment and consideration of your communication.
-Explain how you consider that the facts and circumstances described represent a breach of the provisions the Convention:
+Explain how you consider that the facts and circumstances described represent a lack of compliance with the provisions the Convention:

 IV.
+Provisions of the Convention relevant for the communication

+List as precisely as possible the provisions (articles, paragraphs, subparagraphs) of the Con- vention that the Party concerned is alleged not to comply with:

-Nature of alleged non-compliance
+V. Nature of alleged non-compliance

+For each of the above provisions which you allege to be in non-compliance, please clearly explain how you consider that the Party concerned has failed to comply with that provision based on the facts of your case.
+(Please provide as attachments to your communication any key supporting documentation that will help to substantiate your allegations):
-Indicate whether the communication concerns a specific case of a person’s rights of access to information, public participation or access to justice being violated as a result of non-compliance or relates to a general failure to implement, or to implement correctly, (certain of) the provisions of the Convention by the Party concerned:

-V. Provisions of the Convention relevant for the communication
+Please also indicate whether the communication concerns a specific case of a person’s rights of access to information, public participation or access to justice being violated as a result of the non-compliance of the Party concerned or whether it relates to a general failure by the Party concerned to implement, or to implement correctly, the said provisions of the Convention by the Party concerned.
+If you consider that the non-compliance concerns a general failure by the Party concerned, please provide as attachments to your communication any key supporting documentation that will help to substantiate that it is a general failure:

-List as precisely as possible the provisions (articles, paragraphs, subparagraphs) of the Convention that the Party concerned is alleged to not comply with:

 VI.
-Use of domestic remedies or other international procedures
+Use of domestic remedies

-Indicate if any domestic procedures have been invoked to address the particular matter of non-compliance which is the subject of the communication and specify which procedures were used, when which claims were made and what the results were:
+Describe which, if any, domestic procedures have been invoked to address the particular matter of non-compliance which is the subject of the communication.
+Specify which procedures were used, when, which claims were made, what the results were and whether there are any other domestic remedies available.

-If no domestic procedures have been invoked, indicate why not:
+If no domestic procedures have been invoked or if there are other domestic remedies available, explain why they have not been used.
+This information will be important for the Compliance Committee’s decision on admissibility of the case.

+VII.
+Use of other international procedures

-Indicate if any other international procedures have been invoked to address the issue of non- compliance which is the subject of the communication and if so, provide details (as for domestic procedures):
+Indicate if any international procedures besides the Aarhus Convention Compliance Committee have been invoked to address the issue of non- compliance which is the subject of the communication.
+If so, specify which procedures were used, when, which claims were made and what the results were:

 VII.
 Confidentiality